 When Netflix launched in India, it aimed to target the English-speaking Indians who were looking for quality American and British content.
 A year later, India’s over-the-top (OTT) media services market had another provider – Hotstar.
 With its regional content, Hotstar aimed to target different linguistic sections of the country.

 Unomer conducted in-app surveys which included over 6 million Indian smartphone users, this year.
-As per their report, Hotstar is ruling the OTT market with 48.58% share of the audience.
+As per their report, Hotstar is ruling the OTT market with a 48.58% share of the audience.
 On the other hand, Netflix stands at the fifth position with just 12.78% subscribers.
 Amazon Prime Video, which began providing its interface in multiple Indian languages quite recently, has more Indian subscribers than Netflix.

-Translating and localizing your product/service presents an excellent benefit for your business in terms of local search.
+Translating and localising your product/service presents an excellent benefit for your business in terms of local search.
 Your target customers or clients use local keywords while searching for products or services on search engines.
-On optimizing your website, blog, app, help documents, etc. for local keywords, your local search engine ranking will increase.
+On optimising your website, blog, app, help documents, etc. for local keywords, your local search engine ranking will increase.
 Consequently, these customers will be able to find your business when they need it.

 If you are selling a service – say a restaurant or a salon – which requires your customers to visit you at your place of business, this is a huge advantage.
 For instance, your restaurant or salon can appear in the “near me” suggestions that search engines like Google provide to their users.

 India is a few years away from becoming the third-largest consumer market in the world.
 No matter which industry you are operating in, Indian consumers are a considerable part of your target audience.
-These consumers are looking for personalized products and services packaged with their native languages and culturally relevant content.
-Providing them with a perfectly localized product or service is the only way to turn them into loyal customers or clients.
+These consumers are looking for personalised products and services packaged with their native languages and culturally relevant content.
+Providing them with a perfectly localised product or service is the only way to turn them into loyal customers or clients.